Guidance about management issues and the HSST trainee

 What should I do if a trainee requires extended leave from the programme?

-In the specific case of statutory maternity leave NHS employees are entitled to up to 52 weeks of leave.
-Employing Trusts will have their own specific policies however, these are governed by the standard NHS terms and conditions as described by NHS Employers.
-We will then adjust the deadlines for completion of workplace-based assessments to take account of this proportionately.
+In the specific case of statutory maternity leave, NHS employees are entitled to up to 52 weeks of leave.
+Employing Trusts will have their own specific policies; however, these are governed by the standard NHS terms and conditions as described by NHS Employers.
+We will then adjust the deadlines for the completion of workplace-based assessments to account for this proportionately.

-If a HSST trainee wishes to take any extended leave, including maternity leave or part-time working, please advise them to contact the School as soon as possible to discuss and agree an appropriate timeline for completion of the programme.
-Any planned leave from the programme, including maternity leave, will require a reviewed training plan.
-This must be written by the trainee and the trainer and submitted to the School and NHS England to be signed off with agreed timelines to ensure any mitigation of risks are identified.
+If an HSST trainee wishes to take any extended leave, including maternity leave or part-time working, they should contact the school as soon as possible to discuss and agree on an appropriate timeline for completing the programme.
+Any planned leave from the programme, including maternity leave, will require a revised training plan.
+This must be written by both the trainee and Supervisor and submitted to the school and NHS England for sign-off, with agreed timelines to ensure any risks are mitigated.

-The trainee must also contact Manchester Academy for Healthcare Scientist Education (MAHSE) and agree with them a timeline for the completion of the academic components of the programme.
+The trainee must also contact Manchester Academy for Healthcare Scientist Education (MAHSE) to agree on a timeline for completing the academic components of the programme.

-Similar guidelines would be enacted for other forms of statutory leave including paternity leave.
+Similar guidelines will apply to other forms of statutory leave, including paternity leave.

 text